stmcculloch/stmcculloch-website/docs/tips-for-maximum-efficiency/optimize-cleaning.md

 Sorting objects gets harder the more objects there are.
 Therefore, decluttering is made easier when there is less to declutter.
 Every evening, I 'reset the house' and make sure I haven't missed any tidying up during the day.

+## 4. Buy Shampoo (And Other Products) 12x Less Frequently

+Save 2X : Buy the largest bottles so you don't need to buy as often.
+The largest bottles are typically 800 ml, which is 2x larger than normal size ones.

+Save 2X or more: Buy in twin packs or combo packs.
+This is only helpful if you have room to store the bottles, and know that you'll use an it all up eventually.

+Save 3X: I would guesstimate that the average person uses at least 3x more shampoo than necessary, squirting huge handfuls of shampoo wastefully away!
+That means they spend 3X more on shampoo each year than I do.
+Not only do you spend less, more importantly, you don't have to replace the soap less often!